Christ Catholic Church

-The Christ Catholic Church is an Old Catholic denomination founded by Karl Pruter in 1965.
+The Christ Catholic Church is an Independent Old Catholic denomination founded by Karl Pruter in 1965.

 History

 Creation

 The denomination was founded when Pruter founded a congregation in 1965 in Boston, under the authority of the independent Eastern Orthodox Abp.
 Peter A. Zhurawetsky (1901-1994), head of the Christ Catholic Church of the Americas and Europe.

 In 1967, Pruter was consecrated bishop of the Diocese of Boston by Abp.
 Peter A. Zhurawetsky and Abp.
 Uladyslau Ryzy-Ryski (the latter was part of the American World Patriarchs).
 In 1968, Pruter decided his diocese would be independent, and Zhurawetsky agreed.

 After this, over the years the denomination, headed by Pruter, moved its headquarters from Boston to New Hampshire, then to Scottsdale in Arizona, then to Chicago, and then finally, in the early 1980s, to Highlandsville in Missouri.
 In Highlandsville, Pruter was the bishop of a small chapel called the Cathedral Church of the Prince of Peace.

 In 1988, Frederick P. Dunleavy was consecrated bishop by Pruter.
 In 1989, the denomination of which Dunleavy was the head, the Ontario Old Catholic Church, consisting of a single parish, merged into the Christ Catholic Church.
 In 1991, Dunleavy was elected as the head of the Christ Catholic Church, replacing Pruter.

 The denomination was officially incorporated as a 501(c)(3) non-profit organization in November 1990.